jbohnslav/deepethogram/README.md

 Some older ones might also be fine, like a `1080` or even `1070 Ti`/ `1070`.

 ## testing
 Test coverage is still low, but in the future we will be expanding our unit tests.

-For now, email me to get a copy of `testing_deepethogram_archive.zip`.
+First, download a copy of [`testing_deepethogram_archive.zip`](https://drive.google.com/file/d/1IFz4ABXppVxyuhYik8j38k9-Fl9kYKHo/view?usp=sharing)
  Make a directory in tests called `DATA`.
 Unzip this and move it to the `deepethogram/tests/DATA` directory, so that the path is `deepethogram/tests/DATA/testing_deepethogram_archive/{DATA,models,project_config.yaml}`.
 Then run `pytest tests/` to run. the `zz_commandline` test module will take a few minutes, as it is an end-to-end test that performs model training and inference.
 Its name reflects the fact that it should come last in testing.